jackdbd/zig-bolognajs/README.md

 ## PDF export

 Slidev allows [exporting the slides to a PDF](https://sli.dev/guide/exporting.html#pdf).
 This feature relies on [Playwright](https://playwright.dev/) and requires [playwright-chromium](https://www.npmjs.com/package/playwright-chromium) to be available.
 Since I did not want to install Playwright when building on Vercel (so deployments are faster), I declared `playwright-chromium` as a dev dependency and set `npm install --omit=dev` as the Vercel `installCommand` in `vercel.json`.

+> :warning: Since the zig compiler is not available on Vercel, and since I don't want to download it on each deployment, ensure to build the WebAssembly modules locally before pushing to

 Run this command to export the presentation to `assets/zig-bolognajs.pdf`.